user18130814200115-2/nordtheme_tundra/README.md

 I desgined this theme for my terminal emulator which uses Snow Storm (#D8DEE9) as the background color.
 The standart aurora colours did not give enough contrast to be legible.

+The colors.ini file can be directly aplied for the [foot](https://codeberg.org/dnkl/foot) terminal emulator